 Nanny Selection Process

 Starling Agency only refers the most qualified and dedicated nannies.
 As the best nanny agency in Seattle, we specialize in referring highly educated nannies.
-We believe every family deserves a nanny that goes above and beyond to care for their children.
-The following represents our nanny selection process.
-Starling Agency only refers the best of the best!
+We believe every family deserves a nanny that goes above and beyond to care for their children!

 Our High Standards

-- Each nanny must demonstrate a passion for nurturing the development of children across their employment, academic, and personal history
+- Each nanny must demonstrate a passion for child development across their employment, academic, and personal history

-- If a nanny meets our requirements, a multi-tiered interview is conducted
+- If a nanny meets our professional requirements, a multi-tiered interview is conducted

-- Following the interview process, we extensively check references to verify each nanny’s experience
+- Following the initial interview process, we extensively check references and credentials

-- Starling Agency then investigates each nanny’s background utilizing advanced research methods
+- Our private investigator then investigates each nanny’s background utilizing advanced research methods

 - 21+ years